tranvictor/ethashproof/Readme.md

 2. `cmd/relayer/relayer` which accepts block number to calculate all necessary information in order to prove the block

 ### The output

-When you run `ethashproof`, it will print:
+When you run `cmd/epoch/epoch`, it will print:
-1. DAG dataset generation progress (if you dont have the dataset for the epoch corresponding to the block number)
+1. Merkle root of the DAG dataset

+When you run `cmd/relayer/relayer`, it will print a json containing following information:

+1. RLP encoding of the block header
+2. Merkle root of the DAG dataset
-2. An array of DAG dataset element arrays (that were used in ethash POW).
+3. An array of DAG dataset element arrays (that were used in ethash POW).
 The array is flatten.
 (Check DAG data element encoding section)
-3. An array of all merkle proofs for all of the elements above (check Merkle audit proof encoding section)
+4. An array of all merkle proofs for all of the elements above (check Merkle audit proof encoding section)
-4. Merkle root of the dataset
+5. Length of the proof for a DAG dataset element

+*note: the first time you run `relayer` for a blockno corresponding to a new epoch, `relayer` will take several minutes to generate the DAG dataset and calculate everything as well as preparing the cache in order to improve its performance in next runs.
+It is recommended to run `epoch` for future epoches so it can prepare everything beforehand.*

 ## Explanations